oemergenc/dotfiles-vagrant/README.md

 # dotfiles-vagrant
-This repository contains a vagrant configuration to demonstrate my dotfile setup
+This repository contains a vagrant configuration to demonstrate my dotfile setup.
+My dotfiles can be found [here](https://github.com/oemergenc/dotfiles).

 # Usage
 ```